 In 2022, the construction contract works for the twelve-storey dormitory No 10 (Gričiupio g.
 13, Kaunas) were completed (complete renovation of the dormitory’s exterior and interior, providing accommodation services that meet the modern needs of students).

-In 2023, another remote solar photovoltaic plant with a capacity of 190 kW will be installed to supply electricity to the KTU building at 73 K. Donelaičio St., Kaunas, which will reduce CO2 emissions by 77.9 tonnes per year.
+In 2023, another remote solar photovoltaic plant with a capacity of 190 kW was installed to supply electricity to the KTU building at 73 K. Donelaičio St., Kaunas.

-The modernisation of dormitory No 11 (37 Pašilės Street, Kaunas), which started in 2022, is expected to be completed in autumn 2023.
-The project is expected to achieve energy efficiency class B and reduce CO2 emissions by 138.79 tonnes per year.
+The modernisation of dormitory No 11 (37 Pašilės Street, Kaunas), which started in 2022, was completed in December 2023.
+The project achieved energy efficiency class B.

-The renovation of the KTU Faculty of Mechanical Engineering and Design is expected to be completed in autumn 2023 to make the building more energy efficient.
-The project is expected to save about 42.65% of thermal energy consumption and achieve energy efficiency class C, with a total annual reduction of 79,66 tonnes of greenhouse gases.
+The renovation of the KTU Faculty of Mechanical Engineering and Design was completed in August 2023 to make the building more energy efficient.
+The project achieved energy efficiency class C.

 In the third quarter of 2023, the reconstruction of the building at Studentų g.
 63 A was completed.
 In the reconstructed building is set up the KTU interdisciplinary prototyping laboratory centre “M-Lab”.
 The project was implemented with the aim of promoting sustainable standards as much as possible: environmentally sustainable construction methods were chosen, existing building structures were used to reduce the consumption of building materials and to make the building as adaptable as possible to the modern needs of the University; polycarbonate panels made of recycled plastic were used for the facade of the building; a modern exterior architecture was implemented to minimise the absorption of the sun’s energy and to allow the building to absorb the heat during the summer.
 The project was designed to minimise the emission of CO2 greenhouse gases and therefore the building was equipped with a combined heating system: renewable energy sources such as geothermal heat pumps with a variable output of 21 – 88 kW are used for heating.
 This system is also used for partial cooling of the building: through intermediate heat exchangers, energy is drawn for the operation of the heat pumps, partly from a photovoltaic solar power plant of 37 kW installed on the roof of the building.
 The building is equipped with the latest Siemens scada desigo building management system, whose main objective is to improve the efficiency of the building’s engineering systems and to fully manage the building’s daily life cycles, while at the same time aiming to reduce the energy resources used for the building’s operation.
 The solution provides full control of the building’s lighting, the air supply demand through the OHS 1-6 systems, and the heating system, all of which are able to serve only the areas of the building where the activities take place.
 Variable schedule and sensor-controlled engineering systems allow the building to maximise energy savings and remain an environmentally sustainable building.
 Thanks to these modern solutions installed in the building, the renovation of the building has achieved an A++ building energy class.